 People and Organization

 The Secular Buddhist Association (SBA) is a grassroots gathering of fellow practitioners and interested parties, providing mutual support and feedback.
-We invite you to join in the conversation so that, together, we can begin to discover what Buddhism may become in contemporary culture.
+We invite you to join in the conversation so that we can travel The Path together.

 Amy Balentine :: Board Member